LaurentVeyssier/Top-classifiers-for-Employee-attrition-problem/README.md

 # Best model

 I test several classifiers from sklearn suite.
 Ensemble models generally perform much better than logisticRegression or SVM.
 XG Boost obtains the best performance with an accuracy just below 99% and a very good f1-score.
-There are very good recall reducing the issue of false negative which can be a significant issue when trying to detect future leavers.
+Very good recall reducing the issue of false negative which can be a significant flaw when trying to detect future leavers.
+Companies would want to avoid not detecting true leavers (false negative).
+This is the issue with most consequential impact.
-Most influencing features are the workload, the employee's satisfaction level, its performance evaluation and his years of service with the company (decreasing order).
+Most influencing features are the workload, the employee's satisfaction level, the performance evaluation and the number of years of service with the company (decreasing order).

 ![](data/xgboost.jpg)